sheilan102/SHEILAN-Maya-Tools/README.md

 # SHEILAN's Maya Tools
-Here's a small Maya plugin featuring every script I ever made for the program mostly to automate long and annoying jobs.
+Here's a small Maya plugin featuring every script I ever made for the program to automate long and annoying jobs.
 All codes are made to make your life easier, so if something is bothering you, let me know and I shall fix it.